alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-10-ruling-on-setting-up-tents-beside-the-graves.md

 publisher: "alsalafiyyah@icloud.com"
 source: "Fatwas of the Permanent Committee of KSA no.5848 question 1"
 category: [bidah, funerals, fatwas]
-hijri: Dhul-Qa'dah 25, 1441
+hijri: "Dhul-Qa'dah 25, 1441AH"
-summary: It is impermissible for anyone to set up a tent beside the grave where reciters keep reciting Qur’an, granting the reward to the dead, then taking a wage for their action.
+summary: "It is impermissible for anyone to set up a tent beside the grave where reciters keep reciting Qur’an, granting the reward to the dead, then taking a wage for their action."
-note: true
-shaykhs:
+muftis:
+  chairman:
- - Shaykh Ibn Baz
+    - name: Shaykh Abdul-Aziz ibn Baz
+      url: /biography/binbaz/
+  deputy_chairman:
- - Shaykh Abdullah ibn Ghudayyan
+    - name: Shaykh Abdullah ibn Ghudayyan
+      url: /biography/ghudayyan/
+  members:
- - Shaykh Abdullah ibn Qa'ud
+    - name: Shaykh Abdullah ibn Qaud
+      url: /biography/qaud/
 ---

 ### Question: